Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

 Apart from projecting radar data into BEV, Inverse Projection Mapping (IPM) \cite{bertozz1998stereo, oliveira2015multimodal} method can be utilized to convert camera images from FV to BEV with a homography matrix.
 For instance, Lim~\etal~\cite{lim2019radar} transformed the camera images into Cartesian coordinates using IPM and then combined them with 2D radar RA tensors.
 In addition, both radar point clouds and camera images are projected onto BEV in \cite{zhou2023bridging}, where the independent feature extractors learn shared features.
 Consequently, projecting data on BEV offers several advantages over FV, particularly in the case of occlusion \cite{wang2019pseudo}.
 Nonetheless, since IPM is based on an assumption of flat road surfaces, it often produces distortions of dynamic objects when applied to real-world scenarios \cite{zhou2023bridging}.

-\subsection{When to fuse}
+\subsection{When to Fuse}

 When to fuse refers to at which stage the radar and camera data are fused in the network.
-Based on the occasion of the fusion process, we classify radar-camera fusion stages into object-level, data-level, feature-level and mixed-level.
+Based on the occasion of the fusion process, we classify radar-camera fusion levels into object-level, data-level, feature-level and hybrid-level.
 Fig. \ref{fig:fusion-level} illustrates the overview and difference between the four fusion levels.